workfi-tools/Grants-Program/applications/workfi_tools.md

 It can also be suitable for a wide variety of other applications like decentralized Uber-like DAOs or marketplaces.
 The implementation is supposed to be a set of smart-contracts for EVM-compatible blockchains like Moonbeam and others.

-Our team is eager to both create Open Source solutions (which are the subject of this proposal) and build commercial projects on top of them (which defines our long-term interest in maintaining the project).
+Our team is eager to create Open Source solutions (which are the subject of this proposal) and build commercial projects on top of them (which defines our long-term interest in maintaining the project).

 ### Project Details